ilabcode/pyhgf/README.md

 ![png](https://raw.githubusercontent.com/ilabcode/pyhgf/master/docs/source/images/graph_networks.svg)

-Value parent and volatility parent are nodes themself.
+Value parents and volatility parents are nodes themselves.
 Any node can be a value and/or volatility parent for other nodes and have multiple value and/or volatility parents.
 A filtering structure consists of nodes embedding other nodes hierarchically.
 Nodes are parametrized by their sufficient statistic and parents.
 The transformations between nodes can be linear, non-linear, or any function (thus a *generalization* of the HGF).

-The resulting probabilistic network operates as a filter toward new observation.
+The resulting probabilistic network operates as a filter for new observations.
 If a decision function (taking the whole model as a parameter) is also defined, behaviours can be triggered accordingly.
 By comparing those behaviours with actual outcomes, a surprise function can be optimized over the range of parameters of interest.

 You can find a deeper introduction to how to create and manipulate networks under the following link: